thepwrtank18/spdl/README.md

 This is a server issue.
 Press Ctrl+C to stop the program (if applicable), delete the weirdly labeled files, edit the batch.txt to remove already downloaded episodes, then retry again in 15 minutes.
 ### `ERROR: The files have different streams/codecs and cannot be concatenated.
 Either select different formats or --recode-video them to a common format`
 The files are corrupted.
 Press Ctrl+C to stop the program (if applicable), delete all the weirdly labeled files, then edit the batch.txt to remove already downloaded episodes.
 Run it again.
+### 403: Forbidden errors (or similar)
+Remove the `--concurrent-fragments 20` line when starting up.
+Note that this will make the download take from 2 hours at most to DAYS.
+Only do this if you have to.

 ## What it can't do
 It **cannot** download: